Campbell Brown (journalist): Political activism

 In a January 2014 op-ed, Brown criticized teachers' unions for failing to support a bill before Congress that would require more stringent background checks for teachers.
 Noting that 97 tenured New York City teachers or school employees had been charged with sexual misconduct during the previous five years, she complained that while ordinary employers would exhibit zero tolerance toward such offenders, New York law required an elaborate, expensive process that involves the participation of the teachers' unions, which "prefer suspensions and fines, and not dismissal, for teachers charged with inappropriate sexual conduct."
 United Federation of Teachers vice president Leo Carey disputed Brown's account of this process and its outcome, but Mayor Michael Bloomberg agreed with Brown, saying that "maybe if you were a serial ax murderer, you might get a slap on the wrist."

-In April 2014, Brown launched the website CommonSenseContract.com, to influence New York City's contract talks with the United Federation of Teachers.
-Brown stated, "We want the Department of Education and the United Federation of Teachers to consider the views of parents."

-Brown has also focused on reforming teacher tenure policies through the judicial system.
-She wrote a number of op-eds voicing her support for the successful Vergara v.
-California case in 2014, which overturned California's teacher tenure, dismissal, and seniority policies.
-Brown called Vergara "the most important case you've never heard of", and praised the plaintiffs' efforts, saying they were "[taking] aim at laws that go directly to the heart of a good education: the ability to have, keep, and respect good teachers and dismiss utterly failing ones."
-She celebrated Vergara as "A historic victory for America's kids" and previewed the national ramifications of the ruling, saying, "It would be no surprise to see parents in New York and elsewhere take the cue of the Vergara plaintiffs and take matters into their own hands."